Bonkyll Castle

 Bonkyll Castle (also variously spelled Bonkyl, Boncle, Buncle, Bunkle or Bonkill) was a medieval fortress situated in the historic Scottish county of Berwickshire, from 1973 the Scottish Borders.
 It is situated 4 miles north of Duns and 4 miles south of Grantshouse.
 Few traces survive and the site is protected as a scheduled monument.
-It was the seat of a junior branch of the Stewart family, known as "Stewart of Bonkyl", from which was descended in another junior branch "Stewart of Darnley", the paternal family of King James I & VI of Scotland and England.
+It was the seat of a junior branch of the Stewart family, known as "Stewart of Bonkyl", from which was descended in another junior branch "Stewart of Darnley", the paternal family of King James VI & I of Scotland and England.

 Description

 Excepting the motte on which it stood, and a small section of curtain wall there is little left of the structure of what was once a very powerful castle of enceinte.

 Descent

 de Bonkyll

 The seat of the powerful barony of Bonkyll, the castle originally belonged to the de Bonkyll family, which took its name.
 Their canting arms were three buckles.
 The last in the male line was Sir Alexander de Bonkyll, whose daughter and heiress Margaret de Bonkyl married Sir John Stewart (d.1298).
 The castle was slighted in the course of the First War of Independence.
 After the death of her father in 1300, Margaret reconciled with Edward I in 1304, who restored the lands of Bonkyll to her.